-Complaint Suggested starting sanction Failure to have appropriate policies, controls and procedures in place (Regulation 19 and 20) Severe reprimand and a fine of £2000 Failure to follow firm's policies, controls and procedures.
-Severe reprimand and a fine of £2000 Failure to have appropriate training for staff (Regulation 24) Severe reprimand and a fine of £2000 Failure to implement the firm's policies and procedures and / or have appropriate internal controls to monitor Severe reprimand and a fine of £2000 Failure to take reasonable care to ensure no-one is appointed to act, or continues to act, as an officer or Severe reprimand and a fine of £2000 Failure by firm to report an approved person with a relevant criminal conviction to AIA within 30 days of the Severe reprimand and a fine of £2000 Failure by firm to ensure appropriate AML supervision is in place (Regulation 7) or firm acting as a TCSP when Severe reprimand and a fine of £2000 Failure to report Severe reprimand and a fine of £2000 Deliberate tipping off Severe reprimand and a fine of £2000 Any other significant breach.
+Complaint Suggested starting sanction Failure to have appropriate policies, controls and procedures in place Severe reprimand and a fine of £2000 Failure to follow firm's policies, controls and procedures.
+Severe reprimand and a fine of £2000 Failure to have appropriate training for staff Severe reprimand and a fine of £2000 Failure to implement the firm's policies and procedures and / or have appropriate internal controls to monitor compliance with policies, controls and procedures Severe reprimand and a fine of £2000 Failure to take reasonable care to ensure no-one is appointed to act, or continues to act, as an officer or manager of the firm without approval by AIA Severe reprimand and a fine of £2000

+Failure by firm to report an approved person with a relevant criminal conviction to AIA within 30 days of the date on which the firm became aware of the approved person's conviction Severe reprimand and a fine of £2000 Failure by firm to ensure appropriate AML supervision is in place or firm acting as a TCSP when not included on HMRC's TCSP register Severe reprimand and a fine of £2000 Failure to report Severe reprimand and a fine of £2000 Deliberate tipping off Severe reprimand and a fine of £2000 Any other significant breach.
 Severe reprimand and a fine of £2000